aganesh0988/Dockerfiles-deep-dive/README.md

 __index.html__ with a custom one (from the starter or of your own making).

 Start the `Dockerfile` as most **Dockerfiles** will start, using the `FROM` instruction.
-To get the simplest version of nginx, it is recommended that you use the latest `alpine` version.
+To get the simplest version of nginx (so your image is as small as possible), it is recommended that you use the latest version on `alpine`.

 You'll need to make sure you are copying your html into the correct folder.
 The default root directory for NGINX on Alpine Linux is `/usr/share/nginx/html`.
-In your Docker file, an an instructions to change the working directory to this path.
+In your Docker file, add an instructions to change the working directory to this path.

 The final instruction is to copy in your __index.html__ file.
 Add that to your Dockerfile now.

+> Important: The NGINX base image already includes the CMD that will start the
+> web server so you do not need to repeat that in your __Dockerfile__.

 Finally, you are ready to build the image!
-Remember to use a tag; the typical format is `<username/imagename>`.
+Remember to use a tag; the typical format of a tag is `<username/imagename>`.

 ```bash
 docker build -t abc/deep-dive-phase-1 .
 ```

-Then to run a container from that image with the proper port and name as well as using the detached mode.
+To confirm your image is working correctly, you'll need to run a container from that image with the proper port.
+Remember to name your container.
+Optionally, you can run in detached mode.

 ```bash
 docker container run -p 8080:80 --name deep1 -d abc/deep-dive-phase-1